olemb/mcdata/README.md

 *NOTE!* This is a very early version.
 The API will probably change.

+Requires Python 3.8.

-A more complete library for reading NBT data: https://github.com/twoolie/NBT/
+A more complete library for reading NBT data: <https://github.com/twoolie/NBT/>

 ## Todo